Andi Stevenson is the founder of Stevenson Wallace LLC and a consultant, trainer, and speaker based in North Carolina and working nationally.

 Andi is a Senior Fellow of the American Leadership Forum (Charlotte Chapter, Class XV) and an active community volunteer and board member.
-She holds an MBA (Queens University of Charlotte), a BA in English (Texas A&M University), and a certificate in Strategic Management (Georgetown University.)
+She holds an MBA (Queens University of Charlotte), a BA in English (Texas A&M University), and professional certificates in strategic management (Georgetown) and diversity and inclusion (Cornell).

 With her instructor, Ranko Bogosavac, she is a competitive ballroom dancer (pro-am, Latin, open), and she often writes and speaks about the leadership lessons learned from her dance experiences.